Skip to main content

 "But the Lord is faithful, and will strengthen you and protect you from the evil one."

-2 Thessalonians 3:3 (Please don't misunderstand protection, it does not mean that nothing bad will ever happen to you.
+2 Thessalonians 3:3 (Please don't misunderstand protection; it does not mean that nothing bad will ever happen to you.
 Protection means that God will protect you from evil.
 He will be your shield if you allow him to.)

 I could quote several more verses from each category.
 But that is all they would be, quotes.
 Empty words without meaning behind them if there is no belief that they are true.
 Some may be reading this and feel that these verses are just nice thoughts that were written in the Bible but hold no weight.
 Others may know these things to be true of God but have not allowed them to infiltrate their heart.

-While there are still others that have allowed the knowledge of these truths to take root in their hearts.
+While there are still others who have allowed the knowledge of these truths to take root in their hearts.
 This has been my experience.
 I believe that God is dependable even when life is uncertain, when things go wrong, when things seem unfair, when I don't understand why and when I feel there is nothing else I can do to go on.

-Because I know I can depend on God I have:
+Because I know I can depend on God, I have:

 Hope